 If you’re looking at channels, if you can embrace one channel, get it up, running and get it humming along, it can coast and continue to make you a little bit of money or bring in eyeballs or whatever it is that you’re hoping to do therewith significantly less effort than if you’re trying to get 3 or 4 going at one time.

 I would say trying to build your email list or something that is an asset to you that it doesn’t matter if the platform changes.
 It’s like you have that as a connector.
 I think that’s also something that’s nothing new, but something forgotten.
 It’s not as sexy.
 It isn’t, but it has high conversion and is cheaper than some of these other activities for sure.
-I still think that if somebody that’s like brick and mortar, for example, or somebody that has a space like Google My Business, it’s still pretty effective too.
+I still think that if somebody that’s like brick and mortar, for example, or somebody that has a space like Google Business Profile (formerly Google My Business), it’s still pretty effective too.
 I would say.

 I think the local purchases are a big thing right now for small businesses, particularly brick and mortars.